CPS2RL/TSN_Overload/README.md

 ## Optimizer Setup
 We have formulated an ILP-based Gate Control Lists (GCLs) extraction method to optimize the admissibility of the optional packets.
 For the optimization module, we are using **Gurobi** for solving the ILP model.
 Gurobi license is necessary to run the ILP formulation.

-#### Note: Without installing licesnce you can still run the experiments under a certain number of constraints.
+#### Note: Without installing licesnce, you can still run the experiments under a certain number of constraints.
 I have provided sample inputs to run individual experiments which can be run without any license.
 See [Sample Runs of the Experiments](#sample-runs-of-the-experiments).

 Gurobi licese can be installed from the reference of [set up a Gurobi lincese](https://support.gurobi.com/hc/en-us/articles/12872879801105-How-do-I-retrieve-and-set-up-a-Gurobi-license).
 If you are an academic user, you can install the lincese form [here]([https://portal.gurobi.com/iam/licenses/request](https://support.gurobi.com/hc/en-us/articles/4534601245713-How-do-I-get-started-with-Gurobi-for-academic-users).
 Make sure the license is installed inside the python environment.